 • A parchment page torn from some book is nailed to the wall of the lodge (see Handout A).
 It has been sprayed with blood and has "The King labored and ate from the flesh of the Sæhrímnir and delighted in Death" scrawled on it in some greasy ink.
-Anyone who speaks English or succeeds DC 12 Wis (Religion or Seið-Wise) check identifies it as a page from a holy manuscript, likely seized from a church in England.
+A cleric or anyone who speaks English identifies it as a page from a holy manuscript, likely seized from a church in England.
 If Svend is asked about it, he will mention that the group captured an English priest named Eustace, and this probably belonged to him.
 He describes Eustace as a quiet fellow who lost a hand during the attack but then accepted his fate with his captors.

-- The alder in the fireplace has a faint smell of smoke to it, but much of it is unburned. - A DC 14 WIS (PERCEPTION) check, or a long investigation of the room, finds the word "Tröll" carved into the large leg of the great table.
+- The alder in the fireplace has a faint smell of smoke to it, but much of it is unburned. - A careful investigation of the room, finds the word "Tröll" carved into the large leg of the great table.

-• If the PCs hunt for useful gear, a DC 10 Wis (Investigation) check finds useful but ordinary tools, such as a knife, hatchet, leather cap, et cetera.
+• If the PCs hunt for useful gear, there is a 35% chance that they will find useful but ordinary tools, such as a knife, hatchet, leather cap, et cetera.